What is the average pension pot (UK)?

 • You can track your total pension balance in one place, and always be up-to-date with how it is performing.
 Do you know how much all your pensions are worth right now?

-• Potentially save on fees – often a good pension provider (such as PensionBee¹), will reduce their fees if you have more saved with them.
+• Potentially save on fees – some pension providers will reduce their fees if you have more saved with them.

 • Potentially grow your pension more – by moving your pension to a good provider with a good track record of growing money, it's often more likely to continue the good performance in the future too (most old workplace pension providers don’t have the best record and have high fees).